On asymptotic stability on a center hypersurface at the soliton for even solutions of the NLKG when $2\ge p> \frac{5}{3}$: Abstract

 \section{Abstract}

 We extend the result of Kowalczyk, Martel and Munoz \cite{KMM2022} on the existence, in the context of spatially even solutions, of asymptotic stability on a center hypersurface at the soliton of the defocusing power Nonlinear Klein Gordon Equation with $p>3$, to the case $2\ge p> \frac{5}{3}$.
+The result is attained performing new and refined estimates that allow to close the argument for power law in the range $2\ge p> \frac{5}{3}$.

 \begin{footnotesize}

 \end{footnotesize}